elated-egrets/bangazon-api/README.md

 ## virtual environment

-1.  po in your own file system.
+Create a pip virtual environment as a sibling of this repo in your own file system.
 The following packages are required for working on this project.

 1.  django
 1.  djangorestframework